How to use life insurance to supplement savings

 When you pay your policy premium, a portion goes towards the cost of insuring you, a portion goes to the insurance company's fees, and a portion goes to the policy’s cash value.

 Depending on which type of whole life or universal life insurance policy you choose, your cash value will grow either by earning guaranteed interest or by accruing gains from subaccounts or other investment vehicles.
-It is important to note that interest and gains accrue on a tax-deferred basis - a key advantage that life insurance has over many other financial vehicles.
+It is important to note that interest and gains accrue on a tax-deferred basis — meaning you won’t have to pay taxes on gains until you withdraw the funds — a key advantage that life insurance has over many other financial vehicles.
 Then, after you have built up cash value, there will come a point when you are allowed to access the cash.
 You can do this in three ways:

 As mentioned above, you can also use the accrued cash value to pay your life insurance premiums in the later years of your coverage.
 Many policyholders who don't need the funds for other purposes choose this option.